27 Excellent Outdoor Brunch Spots In SF27 places for sun, omelets, and plenty of mimosas.

 The casual Potrero Hill spot with diner-style charm is breakfast royalty, and everybody knows it.
 Which is why there will be a line to eat inside or snag one of the few sidewalk tables.
 Everyone is here for the french toast, fried egg sandwiches, and scrambles with sides of bacon and crispy potatoes.
 But one of the best things you can get here is the lemon ricotta pancakes.
 They are light and fluffy, and the lemon curd on the side takes them over the top.

 Outerlands in the Sunset serves one of the best brunches in the city.
-So there will inevitably be a wait.
-But then just kill two birds with one stone and get a latte at nearby Trouble Coffee to occupy your stomach while you linger on the corner.
+So there will inevitably be a wait (especially because they don't take reservations).
 Once you get seated on the sidewalk patio, prepare to fill up on excellent Dutch pancakes, morning buns, and tartines.